-Although generally defined by physical movement, one can find the spirit of dancing in stationary objects.
-That was my experience that started a few years back when I let the spent flowers of an orchid plant to dry on their own.
+Although typically defined by physical movement, one can find the spirit of dancing in stationary objects.
+That was my experience that started a few years back when I let the spent flowers of an orchid plant dry on their own.
 Depending on where they fell, what they rested on, or the environmental conditions, each dead blossom took a shape of itself.
-Upon carefully looking at them, I sensed motion, movement, as if they were ballet dancers captured mid air.
-That gave birth the the collection I call “Dance of the Orchids”.
+Upon carefully looking at them, I sensed motion, movement, as if they were ballet dancers captured midair.
+That gave birth to the collection I called “Dance of the Orchids.”

-Since I saw them “dancing” I wanted to photograph actual dancers responding to the dried orchid flowers, frozen in their assumed dancing poses.
-Recently I sought opinion from a friend, a ballerina, and asked her to take a look at these shriveled orchids and see if she saw what I had seen in them.
+Since I saw them as dancing, I wanted to photograph actual dancers responding to the dried orchid flowers, frozen in their dancing poses.
+Recently I sought an opinion from a friend, a ballerina, and asked her to look at these shriveled orchids and see if she saw what I had seen in them.
 I was pleased to hear that she agreed with my perception and even brought me in contact with the artistic director of the Festival Ballet Providence, Mihailo (Misha) Djuric.
-Misha embraced the idea and expanded on it, and we are currently in the development stages of a new photographic and ballet project.
-Where and how far it will eventually go is difficult to assess at this point but this was my initiation to the world of photographing dance.
+Misha embraced the idea and expanded on it, and we are currently in the development stages of a new joint photographic and balletic project.
+Where and how far it will eventually go is difficult to assess at this point, but this was my initiation to the world of photographing dance.

-I will go back again, live performance or dress rehearsal and continue my learning of photographing movement, intensity, and grace of ballet dancers.
-Eventually, we will converge on the original idea that started it all, relating Dance of the Orchids to the dancers and choreographers response to their dried and frozen state.
-I am looking forward to those shooting sessions and hoping that my skills will be ready to to capture those fleeting moments.
+I will go back again, live performance or dress rehearsal, and continue my learning of photographing movement, intensity, and grace of ballet dancers.
+Eventually, we will converge on the original idea that started it all, relating Dance of the Orchids to the dancers’ and choreographer’s response to the dried and frozen state of the flowers.
+I am looking forward to those shooting sessions and hoping that my skills will be ready to capture those fleeting moments.

 To all the staff of the Festival Ballet Providence, thank you for allowing me into your world.
 I will be glad to share some of these photographs with you.
 I have created a collection of them in a PDF magazine format the cover of which is on the left.
 Send me a note if you like to have your own copy, if your name is associated with the FBP, staff, dancer, board member that I can see on the Web site, I will e-mail you a copy for your own use.

 I will also welcome feedback on the photographs either in the form of comments here for everyone to see or an e-mail to me at ac.ekin (at) keptlight (dot) com.
-These comments, which may take a little time for me to see and approve them, and feedback will help me improve my technique and understanding photographing dance.
-Remember one thing though, in these series my intention is to photograph the “dance” rather than the “dancer”.
-Although often times it may be difficult to separate one from the other, do not expect these to look like studio photographs with controlled and abundant light, props, and many posing attempts.
+These comments, which may take a little time for me to see and approve, and feedback will help me improve my technique and understanding of photographing dance.
+Remember one thing though, in this series I intend to photograph the dance rather than the dancer.
+Although often it may be difficult to separate one from the other, do not expect these to look like studio photographs with controlled and abundant light, props, and many posing attempts.
 I would like these to show the intensity of a live performance, motion rather than static pose, and theatrical lighting.
 With these in mind, fire away and help me learn.